 Her Italian counterpart, Carlo Calendo, agreed, saying the American position was still “unsatisfactory” and an agreement was unlikely before the end of Barack Obama’s presidency next year.

 But Calendo also said he expects a deal to be done eventually.
-“The US is our main economic and political partner.
+“The United States is our main economic and political partner.
 If we don’t negotiate with them,” he wondered, “whom else should we negotiate with?”

 Gabriel, who also leads Germany’s Social Democratic Party, has raised doubts about TTIP in the past.
 When he vowed in May not be “part of a bad deal,” I argued here it meant an agreement was unlikely soon.